 The affected segment is of small caliber with proximal dilatation.
 Fasciculation/saw-tooth irregularity of the aganglionic segment is frequently seen.
 Additionally, delayed evacuation of the administered contrast medium.

 Views of particular importance include:

-- early filling views that include rectum and sigmoid colon allowing for rectosigmoid ratio to be determined.
+early filling views that include rectum and sigmoid colon, allowing for the rectosigmoid ratio to be determined.

 Treatment and prognosis

 Surgical treatment is by removal of the affected portion of the colon.
 Where this is successful, the prognosis is good.
 However, in 3-4% of cases, colonic perforation complicates presentation 2, and this and its sequelae significantly increase mortality and morbidity.
 Mortality rates can be as high as 30% due to enterocolitis.

 History and etymology

 It was first described in 1888 by the Danish pediatrician Harald Hirschsprung (1830-1916) 6-8.